Colorado Instructions for Forcible Entry and Detainer (FED) / Evictions

-The instructions in this guide provided by Colorado are comprehensive and address some of the responsibilities in the eviction process for both the landlord and the tenant.
+The instructions in this guide provided by Colorado are comprehensive and address some responsibilities in the eviction process for both the landlord and the tenant.

-The six-page guide offers definitions to legal terms used in eviction and court procedures, detailed explanations for filling out the Forcible Entry & Detainer Complaint form, and how the form may filed with the county Clerk of Court and be served on a tenant.
+The six-page guide offers definitions to legal terms used in eviction and court procedures, detailed explanations for filling out the Forcible Entry & Detained Complaint form, and how the form may be filed with the County Clerk of Court and be served on a tenant.

 The guide lists court fees (these fees are subject to change, so check with your county Clerk of Court) and it offers examples of potential outcomes in the eviction hearing.

-Further information on the Forcible Entry & Detainer process that is used in Colorado evictions may be found here: Courts.state.co.us
+Further information on the Forcible Entry & Detained process that is used in Colorado evictions may be found here: Courts.state.co.us